walkiisun/M5Dot/README.md

 ### Summary
 For this project we used the a server hosted on the Sensorweb Labatory at The University of Georgia.
 The server hosts a number of files and programs for our project.
 They are attached below
 ### Files and Programs
-**Broker** - This folder infludes the instilation file for the broker and a README.md that includes all of the instructions for installing the broker.
+**Broker** - The instilation instructions for this broker are in the Server's README.md.
 In our project we used the EMQX MQTT broker.
 Once installed and running, a dashboard for for broker can he located at ipAddress:18083.

 **MQTT_Recieve.py** - This file subscribes to a topic on the MQTT Broker listens for messages.
 When a message is recieved, it calls the ServerFile.py file and passes the message to it.